kelvinkho63/kelvinkho63/README.md

 I'm a backend developer who mainly code using java
 * ✉️  You can contact me at [kelvinkho64@gmail.com](mailto:kelvinkho64@gmail.com)
 * 🧠  I'm currently learning about Artificial Intelligence and Data Structure
-* heres a for fun [website](https://kelvin-portfolio-6c06d06ece10.herokuapp.com) that i made.
+* Here's a for fun [website](https://kelvin-portfolio-6c06d06ece10.herokuapp.com) that i made.

 ### Skills